nats-io/nats-architecture-and-design/adr/ADR-42.md

 Users want to have a single client perform all the work for a consumer, but they also want to have a stand-by client that can take over when the primary, aka `pinned` client, fails.

-Users would like the ability to influence which client will generally be considered the active, pinned, one - but we feel providing exact control would not be in the interest of distributed patterns, so instead we'll support a concept of priorities between 1 and 10.
-Multiple clients can share the same priority which will result in a random client be picked from the lowest priority as the next candidate for pinning.
-If no priority is supplied in a pull it will default to 5.

 **NOTE: We should not describe this in terms of exclusivity as there is no such guarantee, there will be times when one client think it is pinned when it is not because the server switched.**

-If the current pinned client is priority 5 and a pull comes in for this group from a lower priority client the server will switch to this lower priority client.

 The `pinned_client` policy provides server-side orchestration for the selection of the pinned client.